 Personal information will be used only for those purposes to which the affected individual has consented, subject to certain exceptions detailed below, as permitted by PIPEDA.

-Wolseley Canada may use personal information with the affected individual’s consent in connection with credit decision-making, account opening processes and the ongoing administration of our business, including for such purposes as:
+Wolseley Canada may use personal information with the affected individual’s consent in connection with credit decision-making, account opening processes and the ongoing administration of our business and employment relationships, including for such purposes as:

 Wolseley Canada may use personal information without the affected individual’s consent, where: